IMCR-Hackathon/Hackathon-Central-2019/README.md

 Project repositories will be setup at the hackathon.

-If you have questions or concerns, please contact Kristin Vanderbilt (kvanderbilt7@gmail.com) and Colin Smith (csmith.tar@gmail.com).
+If you have questions or concerns, please contact Kristin Vanderbilt (krvander@fiu.edu) and Colin Smith (csmith.tar@gmail.com).